 - badges, medals, cups;

-However, the list is far from complete – antiques stores are on non-stop searches for something interesting for their customers.
+However, the list is far from complete – owning an antique store usually means non-stop searches for something interesting for the customers.
 Therefore, your potential customer always has a chance to find something unique and interesting on your website.

 Though it may seem that antiques and vintage are not widespread, certain items are in high demand.
 According to observations, the most popular items sold on antiques e-stores and auctions are: